bloomreach/brxm/essentials/README.md

 ##Automatic Export

-Essentials depends on the automatic export feature being enabled, which is the archetype-generated Hippo project's default setting.
+Essentials depends on the automatic export feature being enabled, which is the archetype-generated BloomReach project's default setting.
 You can change the setting temporarily in the upper right corner in the CMS, or permanently in your project's file `./repository-data/config/src/main/resources/configuration/modules/autoexport-module.xml`

 ##Copyright and license

-Copyright 2013-2016 Hippo B.V.
+Copyright 2013-2016 BloomReach B.V.
 Distributed under the [Apache 2.0 license](https://code.onehippo.org/cms-community/hippo-essentials/blob/master/LICENSE).